k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 is very little need, you'll find most of your controllers are no more than 100 lines.
 This is why Nooku is so powerful.
 With a well designed & standard model like REST at its core, the amount of code needed to develop an app is drastically reduced.

-Nooku is a lazy devs framework, and a lazy dev is a more productive dev.
+Nooku is a lazy devs framework and a lazy dev is a more productive dev.

 # Models

+Models in Nooku are more than just a layer between you are your database, they're a layer between you and your data.
+Nooku does not care what your data is and where you get it from.
+Your model could be storing its text in files, in another DB like mongodb or making API calls.
+This is gives you an incredible amount flexibility. [:note] It does however mean your models aren't fully abstracted with an ORM.
+Of course nothing stops you from using an ORM Nooku just doesn't provide a full fledged one out of the box. [/:note]